crate/cloud-reference/docs/glossary.rst

 plan and see how it matches their use case.
 This makes using the CrateDB Cloud :ref:`offer<glossary-offer>` and scaling to need easy and accessible.

-For a more detailed description of the Azure plans and associated DTUs, refer to our :ref:`documentation<azure-plans>`.
+For a more detailed description of the subscription plans and associated DTUs, refer to our :ref:`documentation<subscription-plans>`.

 .. _glossary-endpoint: